verrazzano/docs/content/en/docs/examples/_index.md

 draft: false
 ---

-Example applications that demonstrate Verrazzano scenarios.
+Example applications that demonstrate Verrazzano use case scenarios.